 - Primary liver cancer and secondary liver cancer the leading causes of liver-related deaths.
 Secondary liver cancer metastasized cancer from other organs such as the gastrointestinal tract, kidney, lungs, etc.

-- Primary bile cirrhosis an autoimmune disease of the bile capillaries.
+- Primary bile cirrhosis is an autoimmune disease of the bile capillaries.

 - Another serious chronic inflammatory disease of the bile duct is primary sclerosing cholangitis.
 The exact cause of which debated but thought to be of autoimmune origin.